Nurses understaffed by the hundreds at UofL Health, traveling options to blame

 ”The pandemic hit and nurses went to travel in mass.
 When they went to travel in mass, they left our organization,” Nugent said.

-The city of Louisville continues pushing forward to get through a pandemic, staying afloat during a record setting year of crime and while facing civil unrest.
+The City of Louisville continues pushing forward to get through a pandemic, staying afloat during a record setting year of crime and while facing civil unrest.
 Patients are still getting the care to meet their needs, whether the nurse travels or is on the core staff.

 The unique asset healthcare systems, specifically UofL Health, are sought after.
 People in the community who understand the patients walking through the hospital doors and who can truly take care of the people in their community.